 A multi-billion-dollar property developer is investing in Barrie to capitalize on its projected population growth.

-Last week, SkyDev, a subsidiary of the Skyline Group of Companies, began work on a $300 million project to build two apartment towers on the site of the former YMCA on Grove St. West.
+Last month, SkyDev, a subsidiary of the Skyline Group of Companies, began work on a $300 million project to build two apartment towers on the site of the former YMCA on Grove St. West.
 The construction is expected to be completed by early 2027.
 The company also plans to build two other buildings on the site, one with 29 storeys and another with nine.

-“We’re going to be pouring about 1,000 cubic metres of concrete each day,” says Greg Jones, the president of SkyDev, a subsidiary of the Skyline Group of Companies.
+“We’re going to be pouring about 1,000 cubic metres of concrete each day,” said Greg Jones, the president of SkyDev, a subsidiary of the Skyline Group of Companies.
 “A lot of those construction materials will be purchased locally.”

 Skyline specializes in developing, acquiring and managing Canadian rental properties.
 These properties also form the portfolios of its real estate investment trusts, which have assets under management valued at about $8.23 billion.